shanglimin-dl/robo_imitate/README.md

 </br>

-Robo imitation projekt allow you:
+Robo imitate projekt allow you:
-- Data collection in real and simulation environmet
+- Data collection in real and simulated environmet (check here)
-- Diffusion Policy model training and
+- Diffusion Policy model training and (check here)
 - Evaluation trained model

 >[!IMPORTANT]
 You need to have Docker installed.
 If you have an Nvidia GPU, you need to additionally follow this [guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-You need to istall Isaac-Sim.
+Additionaly, you need to istall Isaac-Sim If you want to use simulation.

 ### Model evaluation